-It should be emphasized that good maintenance procedures are predicted upon a thorough knowledge of not only the tape control unit but also the tape drive and the PDP-9 processor interface.
-Therefore, if the maintenance technician is not familiar with the theory of operation, he should review Chapter 3 of this manual or the applicable sections of the tape transport manual and the PDP-9 Main-tenance Manual.
+It should be emphasized that good maintenance procedures are predicated upon a thorough knowledge of not only the tape control unit but also the tape drive and the processor interface.
+Therefore, if the maintenance technician is not familiar with the theory of operation, he should review Chapter 3 of this manual or the applicable sections of the tape transport manual and the PDP-9 or PDP-15 Maintenance Manual.

-Troubleshooting procedures range from basic power-supply checks to intricate logic troubleshooting techniques involving programmed operation of the PDP-9.
+Troubleshooting procedures range from basic power-supply checks to intricate logic troubleshooting techniques involving programmed operation of the processor.